 Paris is considered to be one of the most romantic cities in the world.
 Love is around every corner in Montmartre, in the tiny very French brasseries, you can feel it in the festive almost-beehive atmosphere on the magical Champs Elysees and it is emphasized by the little love heart locks on the bridges arching royally over Seine.
 It is home to the famous Louvre museum, the stunning Versailles palace, wonderful alleys and gardens and the elegant Notre Dame de Paris Cathedral.
 Millions of tourists come annually here to see these fascinating cultural and historical landmarks, to feel that purely French romance, and to enjoy the Fruits de Mer and the pastries that resemble pieces of art!
 Paris can be quite expensive, especially during the high season.
-If you want to marvel at the Parisian beauty and stay within a budget, it is best to travel here in May.
+If you want to marvel at the Parisian beauty and stay within a budget, it is best to travel here in May, and you can even play a casino online while you’re on your flight to Paris.

 Paris in May is a true celebration of Spring – the flowers are blooming everywhere, the city is shaking off the last signs of a slow winter and is colored in bright shades of green, red, pink and yellow!
 Temperatures range between 50 and 59°F and it’s a wonderful mix of warm weather and occasional light afternoon showers.
 Make sure to bring a sweater, a pair of comfortable shoes and a small umbrella.